-Tax and National Insurance Status
+Tax Status

 - 4.19.
-The Scheme is contracted-out of the State Second Pension Scheme ("S2P") and is exempt approved for the purposes of the Income Tax (Retirement Benefit Schemes) Act 1978 and Part I of the Income Tax Act 1989 (Acts of Tynwald).
+The Scheme is exempt approved for the purposes of the Income Tax (Retirement Benefit Schemes) Act 1978 and Part I of the Income Tax Act 1989 (Acts of Tynwald).
 Full tax relief is granted on members' contributions paid to the Scheme. - 4.20.
-The Income Tax (Approved Pensions Schemes)(Trivial Commutation Lump Sums)(Amendment) Regulations 2015 approved by Tynwald in February 2015, increased the overall trivial commutation limit from £18,000 to £30,000. - 4.21.
-The Income Tax (Approved Pensions Schemes)(Trivial Commutation Lump Sums)(Amendment) Regulations 2016 approved by Tynwald in February 2016, further increased the trivial commutation limit from £30,000 to £50,000 and reduced the age at which trivial commutation could be paid from 60 years of age to 55 with effect from 6th April 2016.
+The Income Tax (Approved Pensions Schemes)(Trivial Commutation Lump Sums)(Amendment) Regulations 2016 approved by Tynwald in February 2016, increased the trivial commutation limit from £30,000 to £50,000 and reduced the age at which trivial commutation could be paid from 60 years of age to 55 with effect from 6th April 2016.